Applications are due on March 31st, 2019 by 11:59 pm EST

 Past Year Recipients

 We were amazed by the response of the Ontario Medical School community in sending us their project ideas and initiatives.
 Of all the projects we received, our independent committee anonymously reviewed and awarded the grants to 5 projects.
-A total of $7000 was funded this year to our winners.
+A total of $7000 was funded in 2017 to our winners.
 Please read below to see the projects that were chosen to receive this funding.

 Winner 1: Breaking Down Barriers: a Tool to Address LGBT2-SQ healthcare in Sudbury, Ontario (NOSM):